-

 Thoughts: Africa

 Don’t be overwhelmed by what you see.
-Stay calm in the raging storm Life has not been so fair to many.
-Sometimes it is easy to imagine from a safe part of the world, how people survive in war torn, disaster/disease stricken parts of Africa.
-We wake up in the morning to different news.
-Economic… Continue reading Thoughts: Africa
+Stay calm in the raging storm Life has not been fair to many people.
+Sometimes, it is easy to imagine from a safe part of the world how people survive in war-torn, disaster- or disease-stricken areas of Africa.
+We wake up to different news each morning.
+Economic reports…

 August Night Poems